 17 March 2020

 An island in the Outer Hebrides, Barra is home to a unique runway situated on a beach along with some truly stunning scenery.
-It is just 8 x 5 miles at its widest point and boasts a picturesque island castle (shown right) called Kisimul in addition to beaches that will leave you breathless.
+It is just 8 x 5 miles at its widest point and boasts the picturesque island castle (shown right) of Kisimul in addition to beaches that will leave you breathless.
 If you'd like to explore Barra, we pay a visit to it as part of our Grand Tour of the Outer Hebrides holiday, which has multiple departures throughout the year.

 A tiny island that is only 1.5 miles wide by 3 miles long, Iona is located off the coast of Mull in the glorious Inner Hebrides.
 This destination is known for its famous abbey, one of Western Europe's oldest Christian religious centres, and many people visit it as part of a pilgrimage trip.
 Visit Iona as part of our dedicated Mull, Staffa & Iona itinerary or our Grand Tour of the Inner Hebrides holiday.

 Situated on the whisky coast of Scotland, Islay (pronounced eye-lah) is home to a phenomenal nine working distilleries!
 So, if you're a fan of warming, golden drams – this is the place to be.
 Once the ancient home of the Lord of the Isles, who ruled the Hebrides from two islets on Loch Finlaggan, it has always been popular with archaeologists and historians.
 The island is also known for its sandy beaches and its diverse birdlife.
 Our dedicated Islay & Jura tour visits the isle, as does our Grand Tour of the Inner Hebrides.

 Perhaps one of Scotland's most popular islands, Skye is the Inner Hebrides' largest and it is also incredibly beautiful.
 Home to mountain ranges, enchanting fairy pools and the famous Old Man of Storr - a pinnacle of rock that juts high into the air.
 Discover the isle of Skye on our Stornoway, Skye & the Summer Isles tour or our Highland Explorer: Skye & the Far North holiday.

 Lewis and Harris

-Despite its name, Lewis and Harris is an island in the magnificent Outer Hebrides.
+Despite its name, Lewis and Harris is a single Scottish island in the magnificent Outer Hebrides.
 In Harris, you'll discover beaches that wouldn't look out of place on a tropical island – with clear blue waters and pristine white sands.
 Around the northern coastline of Lewis, you will find sheer cliffs.
 The landscapes are diverse, wild and breathtaking.
-Elsewhere, there are captivating historical and archaeological sites, which include the Standing Stones of Callanish and the Gearrannan Blackhouse Village.
+Elsewhere, there are captivating historical and archaeological sites, which include the 5,000-year-old Standing Stones of Callanish and the Gearrannan Blackhouse Village.
 Visit Lewis and Harris on our Stornoway, Skye & the Summer Isles, our Grand Tour of the Western and Northern Isles and our Outer Hebrides tours.

 The little island of Staffa is home to Fingal's Cave, a stunning cave that was formed by volcanic eruptions over 50 million years ago and whose natural cathedral of basalt columns is one of the true wonders of the west coast.
 It's so spectacular that Felix Mendelssohn wrote an overture about it!
 Our Mull, Staffa & Iona, Grand Tour of the Inner Hebrides and Mull Wildlife tours all visit the isle of Staffa.

 Orkney is an archipelago of 70 islands, each with their own distinctive charm, history and natural beauty.
 Green and fertile, this island is home to an array of amazing historic and archaeological sites, which include the Italian Chapel, Maeshowe with its chambered tomb, Skara Brae and Skaill House.
-In 1999, Orkney's neolithic monuments were recognised by UNESCO and every year they attract curious visitors, eager to learn more.
+In 1999, Orkney's Neolithic monuments were recognised by UNESCO and every year they attract curious visitors, eager to learn more.
 We have a selection of Orkney holidays on offer and you’ll find them all here.

 If you want to get away from it all, Shetland is the place to be.
 As close to Norway as it is to Scotland, Shetland is rugged and remote, with a raw natural beauty, a unique culture and wonderful wildlife.
 There are over a hundred islands here, only 16 of which are inhabited, each with its own individual character.
 You may also have heard about the annual Viking fire festival, Up Helly Aa!
 View our full range of Shetland tours here.

 Uninhabited since the 19th century, this tiny island is home to the Broch of Mousa – an Iron Age round tower (pictured right) that stands 13 metres high and can be climbed via a winding staircase.
 This is the tallest of Scotland's 500 or so remaining brochs and anyone fascinated by archaeology would appreciate a visit to this structure.
 To visit the little island of Mousa, join our Shetland & its Outer Isles holiday or our Archaeologist's View of Orkney & Shetland tour.

 An idyllic isle, Lunga is the largest of the Treshnish Isles.
 Surrounded by wildflowers and stunning scenery, the main attraction that can be seen close up here is the large puffin colony nesting in burrows in the grassy hillside.
 These comical birds are incredibly inquisitive and will come within a few metres of you.
 Lunga is also a popular habitat to an ever increasing number of Guillemot, Razorbill, Kittiwake, Fulmar, Shag, Great Skua and a Seal colony.
 Visit Lunga on our Grand Tour of the Inner Hebrides, our Mull Wildlife tour or our Mull, Staffa & Iona holiday.